lmacken/pyrasite/docs/Payloads.rst

     $ pyrasite <PID> pyrasite/payloads/dump_memory.py

-Pyrasite also provides a command-line tool to view the values of largest objects in your process.
+Pyrasite also provides a tool to view the values of largest objects in your process.
+This requires `urwid <http://pypi.python.org/pypi/urwid>`_ to be installed.

 ::